 If you are dropping a course before the semester begins, you will need to login to your Vanguard Portal and click Online Registration under the Academics drop-down menu on the left.
 After modifying your registration, be sure to click Proceed to Final Step and then Register/Drop to complete the process.

 You may adjust your schedule by adding or dropping courses at no charge during the open registration period.

-To drop a class after open registration, you need to complete an Individual Course Drop Request form and have the course instructor sign-off on the request.
-Then, you must submit this form to your advisor for implementation.
+To drop a class after open registration, you need to visit the Registrar Forms Page to complete the Individual Course Drop Request form.
+The course instructor must sign-off on the request before you submit this form to your advisor for implementation.
+The Individual Course Drop form is available in Canvas for online courses.
 You may request a copy of the signed form from your advisor for your records.

 The Arkansas Course Transfer System (ACTS) contains information about the transferability of courses within Arkansas public colleges and universities.
 Students are guaranteed the transfer of applicable credits and the equitable treatment in the application of credits for the admissions and degree requirements.
 Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course."
 Additionally, courses with a "D" grade frequently do not transfer.
 Institutional policies may vary.

 Check out the Arkansas Course Transfer System (ACTS) website.